 Coach Dehdari attended Marcus High School and did track all four years and ran cross country one year.
 She then went to Texas A&M and threw the Javelin for three years.
 She graduated in 2004 from A&M with a Bachelors of Science in Kinesiology.
 Her first job out of college was at Wester MS in Mansfield, TX, where she coached volleyball, cross country, basketball and track and field for four years (2004-2008).
 She then moved to McKinney North HS for four years (2008-2012) and coached basketball for two years, volleyball for two years and track for four years.
 As an assistant, she was able to take a triple jumper and their mile relay to state in 2011.
 Coach Dehdari taught Algebra at McKinney North and was the Algebra team leader for three years.
 In 2012 she became the Head Volleyball and Head Track and Field coach and at Kilgore HS.
 One of her track and field athlete's went to state in 2013 and placed third in both the 400m and the triple jump.
 In 2014, She returned to state with that same athlete, as well as a freshman triple jumper, where she earned the state championship in the long jump and place third again in the triple jump.

 Some personal information about Coach Dehdari: "My family has been in Flower Mound since 1993 and my parents and sister (and her family) still live in Flower Mound.
 I have a two year old nephew in Flower Mound and a three year old niece in Ohio.
 In my spare time, I try to stay very active.
 I am a runner and a golfer and love working out!
-My favorite distance is the half-marathon and have ran eleven at that distance.
-I have also run two full marathons.
+My favorite distance is the half-marathon and have ran more than twenty at that distance.
+I have also run five full marathons.
 I also enjoy scrapbooking, wood-working and spending as much time with my family as possible."